-Table 3 on page 31 shows the statistical data for principal reservoirs in the Upper Colorado River Basin.
-Table 4 on page 32 shows the same for Lower Colorado River Basin reservoirs, exclusive of Lower Colorado River Basin tributary storage reservoirs.

-Graphs of the elevations and storage amounts related to the implementation of the LROC and the 2007 Interim Guidelines for Lake Powell, Flaming Gorge, Fontenelle, Navajo, and Blue Mesa Reservoirs in the Upper Colorado River Basin and Lake Mead in the Lower Basin are shown on pages 34 through 40 for Water Year 2023.
+Table 6 on page 37 shows the statistical properties for the principal reservoirs of the Upper Colorado River Basin.
+Table 7 on page 38 shows the same properties for the Lower Colorado River Basin reservoirs, exclusive of Lower Colorado River Basin tributary storage reservoirs.
+More detailed graphs of the elevations and storage amounts related to the implementation of the LROC and the 2007 Interim Guidelines for Lake Powell, Flaming Gorge, Fontenelle, Navajo, and Blue Mesa Reservoirs in the Upper Colorado River Basin and Lake Mead in the Lower Basin are shown in Figures 9-14 on pages 39 through 44 for Water Year 2024.
+Table 6: Statistical properties of the principal reservoirs of the Upper Basin.
+Elevation is listed in feet and capacity is listed in 1,000 acre-feet or kaf, where appropriate.